 {

-// Keeps track of the current score value
+// Variable to store the current score

 public int score;